SENERGY-Platform/client-connector-lib/README.md

 During initiation the user can collect available devices and store them in a device manager.
 After all devices have been found the user can instantiate the connector-client and provide it with the collected devices.
 The connector-client will try to connect to the SEPL platform and synchronise the provided devices.
-Regardless of the success of the internal connection and synchronisation phase, the connector-client will return control to _'runtime phase'_.
+Regardless of the success of the connection and synchronisation phase, the connector-client will return control to _'runtime phase'_.
 During runtime users can execute their own code and make use of the client API.

     from connector_client.client import Client